jneil17/databricks_poc/README.md

 2. **Run the Setup Notebook:** Open the `1.
 Getting Started.ipynb` notebook and "Run All" cells.
 This will install several pre-built `dbdemos`, populating your workspace with sample data, ETL pipelines, and dashboards.
 This entire process takes about 10-15 minutes.

 3. **Follow the Guided Tour:** Proceed through the notebooks in order, from `2.
-Data Ingestion.ipynb` to `7.
-Tracking Costs.ipynb`.
+Data Ingestion.ipynb` to `8.
+Databricks Apps.ipynb`.
 Each notebook will act as a guided tour of the assets you just created, explaining key concepts and linking you to the relevant resources.

 ---